 Tag Archive Resume

 One of the most challenging aspects of filling a job vacancy is dealing with a high volume of CVs.
 It can be difficult to decide who to interview if there are a number of equally good candidates.
-It can also often be tricky to give lengthy consideration to a CV if you have a stack of applications in your inbox.
+It can also be tricky to give lengthy consideration to a CV if you have a stack of applications in your inbox.
+So, the question is, how to write a CV that cuts through the competition?

 In the case of employers, particularly if it is a small company where there is no specialist HR or recruitment function, the individual hiring for the role may have limited time to spend on the task.
 Recruitment consultants see a very high volume of CVs every day and are adept at making a judgement within seconds.
 They will often be looking for negatives to rule out candidates and make their decision easier.